kube-reporting/metering-operator/Documentation/configuring-reporting-operator.md

 # Con***REMOVED***guring reporting-operator

-reporting-operator is responsible for collecting data from Prometheus, storing the metrics in Presto, running report queries against Presto, and exposing their results via an HTTP API.
+The reporting-operator is responsible for collecting data from Prometheus, storing the metrics in Presto, running report queries against Presto, and exposing their results via an HTTP API.
-Con***REMOVED***guring the operator is done primarily within a `Metering` CR's `spec.reporting-operator.spec` section.
+Con***REMOVED***guring the operator is primarily done within a `MeteringCon***REMOVED***g` Custom Resources's `spec.reporting-operator.spec` section.

 ## Prometheus connection